-Families of non-Filipino heritage may wait up to three years for the referral of a child under age 5 after dossier submission and ICAB approval.
-Families of Filipino heritage may receive a referral 18-24 months after dossier submission and ICAB approval.
-Wait times are considerably shorter for all families adopting a child or siblings older than age 5, generally 12-14 months, depending on the age and number of children requested.
+A: Families of non-Filipino heritage may wait up to 5 years for the referral of a child under age 5 after ICAB approval.
+Families of Filipino heritage may receive a referral 2-3 years after ICAB approval.
+Wait times are considerably shorter for families adopting an older child, siblings group, and/or children with medical needs (generally 12-14 months after home study completion).

 Q: Will I need to travel to the Philippines?

 A: One trip of about one week is required to bring your child home.
 You are likely to travel four to six months after accepting your child’s referral.
 If married, only one parent needs to travel, although both parents are encouraged to make the trip.
 If only one spouse travels, that person must be a U.S. Citizen.
 You will receive excellent support services during your trip, and Accommodations in the Philippines are modern and comfortable.
 English is widely spoken.

 Q: How much does an adoption from the Philippines cost?